SkylineCommunications/dataminer-docs/connector-help/connector_help/Comcast_LRM.md

 # Comcast LRM

-The purpose of this driver is to receive messages from the Comcast LRM system.
+The purpose of this connector is to receive messages from the Comcast LRM system.
 It will act as a server using the smart-serial protocol.
 It can log received messages and determine when two messages refer to the same situation with a different status.

-This driver should use TLS encryption in combination with basic HTTP authentication.
+This connector should use TLS encryption in combination with basic HTTP authentication.

 ## About